drewbo/sqltoes/README.md

 Currently user-unfriendly

 - add your input
-- call `main` on your input
+- call `main` or `sqltoes` on your input
-- get two outputs
+- get one or two outputs
-  - the local database you should POST to
+  - the local database you should POST to (not in browser version)
   - a JSON object representing your query (which has been `stringified` so that it POSTs properly)

 In node: